okartal/population_epigenetics/README.md

     ```
 - To run the pipeline on test data:

-    1. Download the test data folder from [here](https://drive.google.com/drive/folders/1fwSfb71eED2ob0gJghPfNgHsuUTsTAJt) and move it into `test/`.
+    1. Download the test data from [here](https://drive.google.com/drive/folders/1fwSfb71eED2ob0gJghPfNgHsuUTsTAJt) and move the content into `test/data/primary/`.
     2. Activate the pop-epi conda environment:
         ```sh
         conda activate pop-epi